Saritha-369/Javascript-one-problem-a-day/README.md

 - Day 6: Count Even Numbers in an Array
 - Day 7: Find Smallest Number in an Array
 - Day 8: Count the Number of Properties in an Object
+- Day 9: Check if an Array Contains Duplicates